Luca-Blight/etl_pipeline/README.md

 Potential Areas of Improvement improvement

-Other potential sources of value include zoning data, particularly by stages of approval.
+Other sources of value could include zoning data, particularly by stages of approval.

 Table could be denormalized to results table and school table.
 More maintenance but improved read speed if behavior warrants it.